The MSc consists of four core modules plus research methods and a final dissertation.

 Teaching takes place at our Headington campus in Oxford, UK for full-time participants and online for our open learning participants through a series of webinars, recorded lectures, discussion forums and other activities.
 Extensive online learning material is provided to all participants via our Virtual Learning Environment (VLE) and the course is assessed by 100% coursework submitted via the VLE.

-The programme utilises an applied approach to learning, sometimes called Problem Based Learning (PBL), which encourages learning by allowing students to actively puzzle through problems adapted from complex real situations and case studies, and shown to develop lifelong learning skills, transferable skills and subject knowledge, readily applied in practice.
+The programme utilises an applied approach to learning, sometimes called Problem Based Learning (PBL).
+This encourages learning by allowing students to actively puzzle through problems adapted from complex real situations and case studies, and has been shown to develop lifelong learning skills, transferable skills and subject knowledge, readily applied in practice.

 For full time students: